-Bonita Robertson is Associate Director of the Aspen Institute Community Strategies Group.
+Bonita Robertson-Hardy is Co-Executive Director of the Aspen Institute Community Strategies Group.